-The mission of 4G Americas is to promote, facilitate and advocate for the deployment of the 3GPP family of mobile broadband technologies throughout the ecosystem – including networks, services, applications and wirelessly connected devices – in the Americas.
+4G Americas will advocate for and foster the advancement and full capabilities of 3GPP mobile broadband technologies, including LTE-Advanced, throughout the ecosystem’s networks, services, applications and wirelessly connected devices in the Americas.

 To unify the voice of the Americas, 4G Americas

 4G Americas recognizes critical wireless issues and opportunities requiring attention in the Americas and provides significant contributions by

 Introducing 4G Americas: Q&A with Chris Pearson (Video, September 2010)